How to manage your user accounts in Risk Cloud

 Each user in Risk Cloud is associated with a unique email address.
 Information about the current users in the system is displayed on the Users page.

-The Users page is divided into three tabs - Active Users, External Users, and Disabled Users.
+The Users page is divided into three tabs - Active Users, External Users, and Deactivated Users.

 - Active Users can login into Risk Cloud, receive notifications, be selected in User Fields.
 Active Users count against your license count depending on their platform permissions (Tiers)